Guy Halsall: Theories

-Along with Walter Goffart, leader of the Toronto School of History, Halsall argues that the fall of the Western Roman Empire should be traced to internal developments within the empire itself, and that the barbarians were absorbed into Roman civilization, on which they had minimal influence.
+Along with Walter Goffart, an important member of the Toronto School of History, Halsall argues that the fall of the Western Roman Empire should be traced to internal developments within the empire itself, and that the barbarians were absorbed into Roman civilization, on which they had minimal influence.
 Halsall argues against the existence of a unified ethnic culture for Germanic-speaking peoples, which he associates with 19th-century nationalism.
 (Note: "[T]here are many occasions where modern historians and, especially, archaeologists, treat the different Germanic-speaking groups as sharing some sort of unifying ethos...
 This may be claimed to be a reductio ad absurdam of traditional assumptions.
 It is, but only because these assumptions are fundamentally absurd.")

 Halsall disagrees strongly with a group of historians associated with the University of Oxford, among whom Peter Heather is a leading member.
 This group contends that Germanic tribes had more stable ethnic identities than posited by many other scholars, and that the migrations of these peoples, facilitated by the expansion of the Huns, contributed significantly to the fall of the Western Roman Empire.
 Halsall traces these theories to Nazi influence, and fears that such theories may be used to strengthen racism and opposition to immigration.
 Halsall also contends that the Vienna School of History, although explicitly formed to combat Nazi influence in the study of Germanic peoples, has in fact based its theories upon Nazi theories, although this is not explicitly acknowledged by them.

 The increased reliance on archaeogenetics in recent years has in the eye of Halsall led to a flourishing of pseudoscience, which threatens to reduce the concept of ethnicity "to something close to the nineteenth-century idea of race."